thomero/Bustabit-Script-Predictor-Strategy-Fortuna-Bot/README.md

 **History and Simulation Features: **The history feature provides valuable insights, while the simulation feature helps you manage your bankroll more effectively and make informed decisions.

-## Disadvantages of the 10x Chasing Script:
+## Disadvantages of the FortunaBot Script:

 **Risk of Loss:** While the script aims to recover losses by doubling bets, there is still a risk of encountering an extended losing streak that could lead to significant financial losses.